Discriminating Form and Meaning in Multilingual Models with Minimal-Pair ABX Tasks: Conclusion and Future Work

 Applied to XLM-R \cite{conneau2020unsupervised}, our analysis reveals consistent trends across training and depth: language discrimination decreases and concentrates in lower layers, while meaning discrimination increases and stabilizes in deeper ones.
 This suggests a shift from form-sensitive to meaning-oriented representations during training, without implying a strict trade-off.
 We also examine how these metrics relate to downstream performance.
 Higher language discrimination correlates with lower accuracy on form-sensitive tasks such as POS and NER, while meaning discrimination shows no consistent link, pointing to a possible disconnect between representational alignment and task requirements.
 These findings position ABX discrimination as a useful metric for analyzing how multilingual models separate linguistic form from content.
 They offer a new lens on the evolving structure of multilingual representation spaces and the balance between language-specific and language-invariant information.
 These metrics could also support practical use cases, such as adaptive checkpoint selection or lightweight diagnostics in multilingual pipelines.

 Future work can build on this in several directions.
-First, discrimination patterns could be related to typological linguistic features, and it is worth investigating how this typological differences can influences form and content discrimination scores, as previous work has found positive transfer when pairing typologically similar languages \cite{wu2020all}.
+First, discrimination patterns could be linked to typological linguistic features, and it is worth investigating how these typological differences can influence form and content discrimination scores, as previous work has found positive transfer when pairing typologically similar languages \cite{wu2020all}.
 Second, while we evaluated tasks spanning syntax and semantics (POS, NER, NLI), deeper semantic tasks could better test the role of meaning discrimination.
-Third, because ABX metrics are architecture-agnostic, they can be applied to decoder-only LLMs, enabling cross-architecture comparisons.
-Finally, while ABX does not directly measure representational separation, high discrimination may suggest that a language occupies a distinct subspace.
+Third, because ABX metrics are architecture-agnostic, they can be applied beyond encoder-only transformers, including decoder-only LLMs and more recent multilingual models, enabling cross-architecture comparisons.
+Finally, although ABX does not directly measure representational separation, high discrimination may suggest that a language occupies a distinct subspace.
 This raises a broader question: how much language sensitivity (i.e., the ability to discriminate languages) can a model have without harming cross-lingual transfer, and how can models balance this trade-off between promoting representational sharing and avoiding interference?